Testwell CTC++

 like

-- CTC++ Set... : for setting "instrumentation mode on" and specifying the ctc-options under
+- CTC++ Set... : for setting "instrumentation mode on" and specifying the ctc-options under which

-off", i.e. the builds to normal/ctc-free again.
+i.e. changing the builds to normal/ctc-free again.

 - CTC++ Report...: for getting the various coverage reports and